Bao Fitzrovia

 Fitzrovia's Quieter Register

-London's Taiwanese casual dining scene has matured considerably over the past decade, moving from novelty street-food format into something with genuine culinary conviction.
+Bao Fitzrovia is a Taiwanese restaurant on Windmill Street in London, serving modern Taiwanese bao buns at a price tier of about $32 per person.
 The steamed bao has become a category of its own in the city, and the venues that shaped it have had to find ways to deepen the proposition as the format became mainstream.
-The Bao group's Fitzrovia outpost on Windmill Street sits within that evolution: further from the original Soho queue culture, more deliberate in its pacing, and positioned for diners who want the same kitchen discipline in a room that doesn't require competitive timing to enter.
+The Bao group's Fitzrovia outpost on Windmill Street sits within that evolution: further from the original Soho queue culture, more deliberate in its pacing, and positioned for diners who want the same kitchen discipline.

 Fitzrovia as a neighbourhood rewards this kind of restaurant.
 It occupies the space between Soho's density and Marylebone's formality, attracting a dining public that skews toward considered choices rather than spectacle.
 The streets around Charlotte Street and Goodge Street have long supported mid-range to upper-mid-range restaurants with genuine cooking ambitions, and Windmill Street fits that character.
 Where London's three-Michelin-star tier, represented by venues like CORE by Clare Smyth, Restaurant Gordon Ramsay, and Sketch, The Lecture Room and Library, demands full ceremony and multi-hour commitment, Bao Fitzrovia operates in a register that permits occasion dining without that apparatus.